Daisy Hill, Indiana

 Daisy Hill is an unincorporated community in Polk Township, Washington County, in the U.S. state of Indiana.

 History

 According to tradition, Daisy Hill was so named on account of there being a cemetery near the town site.

-Daisy Hill was mostly destroyed by a powerful tornado in the 1974 Super Outbreak.
-This tornado was rated F5 and completely leveled farms in the Daisy Hill area.
+Daisy Hill was mostly destroyed by an extremely powerful F5 tornado on April 3, 1974, during the 1974 Super Outbreak.
+F5 damage was done in the community, which was in the form of complete leveling and sweeping away of multiple homes.

+Daisy Hill was struck again by another extremely powerful tornado on March 2, 2012, when a violent EF4 tornado plowed through the community, causing EF4 damage there.